go-pax/gpt-engineer/README.md

   - (Note, `go run . --help` lets you see all available options.
 For example `--steps use_feedback` lets you improve/fix code in a project)

 **(optional) Database**
 You should use the scheme of the database instead of the path to your projects.
-View the readme files in the `database` folder to understand how to use.
+View the readme files in the `database` folder to understand how to use. example, instead of `./projects/my-new-project` use `file://./projects/my-new-project` to ensure the file database is used.

 **(optional) Azure**
 - use the argument `-model [your deployment name]`, when using Azure this must be set